-- We respect every individual, regardless of sex, age, race, intellectual or socio-economic standing.
+- respect every individual, regardless of sex, age, race, intellectual or socio-economic standing.

-- We recognise that the individual and the family are entitled to make informed decisions about care.
+- recognise that the individual and the family are entitled to make informed decisions about care.

-- We respect the faith, belief system and culture of each individual. - We respect the rule of law and will work within the law of each country.
+- respect the rule of law and will work within the law of each sector.

-- To facilitate the development of hospice and palliative care programs (both service providers and umbrella bodies) and other relevant initiatives.
+- We facilitate the development of hospice and palliative care programs (both service providers and umbrella bodies) and other relevant initiatives.

-- To promote professional and public education in palliative care.
+- We promote professional and public education in palliative care.

-- To enhance communication and dissemination of information.
+- We enhance communication and dissemination of information.

-- To encourage co-operation with local, regional and international professional and public organisations.
+- We encourage co-operation with local, regional and international professional and public organisations.

 A sector is a geographic region which may include one or more countries, or part of a country.